Steve Melton: Career

 Born in Lincoln, Melton started his career back in 1996 as a trainee with Nottingham Forest.
 He made his debut for Forest in the Premier League on the last day of the 1998-99 season against Leicester City.
 Melton only appeared for Forest on three occasions in the league before moving on to Stoke City in February 2000.
-At Stoke, made seven appearances in 1999–2000 and was an unused substitute in the 2000 Football League Trophy Final.
+At Stoke, he made seven appearances in 1999–2000 and was an unused substitute in the 2000 Football League Trophy Final.
 He joined Brighton & Hove Albion in the summer of 2000.
 Melton managed to find his way into the starting eleven and played 46 league games in which he scored three goals.
 In November 2002, he joined Hull City after spending time on loan with the club.
 Although he never scored in a competitive game for Hull City, he was the first player to score at their Kingston Communications Stadium in a friendly against Sunderland to commemorate the stadium's opening on 18 December 2002.

 Melton joined Boston United in March 2004 on a contract until summer 2005.
 During his time with The Pilgrims, Melton was sent out on loan to Conference National side Tamworth.
 He was released by Boston United in summer 2006.
 Melton joined King's Lynn in 2006.
 He re-signed for Boston United in September 2008, but was released at the end of the season.
 Melton went on trial with Retford United in July 2009, but subsequently joined Lincoln United alongside former King's Lynn and Boston United teammate Matt O'Halloran.
 In February 2011 he signed with Lincoln Moorlands Railway.
 He joined Grantham Town in the summer.